Contact (Opera)Stephen Wright

 George Hall – The Guardian - Oct 2013

 David Kettle - The Scotsman - Oct 2013

 Steve Smith, New York Times - Jul 2013

 Gale Martin, operatoonity.com - Jul 2013

 Cafemomus.com by David Abrams - Jul 2013

 syracuse.com - Jul 2013

 tominophile.com - Jul 2013

 Italian born conductor, Speranza Scappucci is rapidly making her mark as one of the most versatile and dynamic new conductors on the international scene.

-One year after her 2012 performance of Così Fan Tutte, Ms Scappucci returned to the Yale Opera to conduct I Capuleti E I Montecchi.
+One year after her 2012 performance of Così Fan Tutte, Scappucci returned to the Yale Opera to conduct I Capuleti E I Montecchi.
 Further successes in 2013 included leading Pergolesi’s Stabat Mater at Glimmerglass Opera Festival, new productions of Don Giovanni at the Scottish Opera and Finnish National Opera, and Norma at Teatro Sao Carlos, Lisbon.
-2013 brought Ms Scappucci more critical acclaim with her UK debut, opening the Scottish Opera’s current season with a new production of Don Giovanni, directed by Sir Thomas Allen.
+2013 brought Scappucci yet more critical acclaim with her UK debut; opening the Scottish Opera’s current season with a new production of Don Giovanni, directed by Sir Thomas Allen.